Sauteed carrots are an easy-to-make, 10 minute holiday side dish. This baby carrot recipe features a lip smacking, sweet brown sugar glaze!

-There are many different variations of glazed carrots around.
-Recipes all feature carrots, of course.
-What varies is the glaze.
+There are many different variations of glazed carrot recipes around.
+All feature carrots, of course.
+What can vary are the cooking method as well as the ingredients for the glaze.

 Some people like to use honey in their glaze, and maple syrup is another popular choice.

-Glazed carrots with brown sugar are lightly sweet, not overly cloying.
+Brown sugar carrots are lightly sweet, not overly cloying.
 The molasses in the brown sugar compliments the flavor of the carrots, and the addition of mint gives the side dish a nice fresh taste.

 One nice thing about this recipe is that you’ll only need a couple of simple ingredients to make it.

-Other than fresh mint, you may already have the ingredients in your kitchen to make it!
-And if you have a black thumb, there’s no need to worry; you can use dried mint.
+Other than fresh mint (garnish only anyways), you may already have the ingredients in your kitchen to make it!

-- Brown sugar glaze is a combination of brown sugar and melted butter.
-This recipe is for sauteed carrots, so you’ll be melting the sugar and butter in a skillet, then you’ll add the carrots.
+- Brown sugar glaze is a combination of light brown sugar and melted butter.
+This is a recipe for sauteed carrots, so you’ll be melting the sugar and butter in a skillet, then you’ll add the carrots.

-- Spices – The seasonings are very simple; just kosher or sea salt, freshly cracked black pepper, and mint.
+- Spices – The seasonings are very simple; just kosher or sea salt, freshly cracked black pepper, and dried mint.
+Optional ingredients are a pinch of crushed red pepper flakes and finely chopped fresh mint, for garnish.

-If you use dried mint, you’ll add it to the pan with the rest of the ingredients.
-On the other hand, if you want to use fresh mint, finely chop or mince it, then just before serving, sprinkle it over the top of the glazed carrots.
+The dry mint is added to the pan with the other ingredients.
+If you want to use fresh mint, finely chop or mince it, then just before serving, sprinkle it over the top of the sauteed carrots.

 How do you sauté?